FataHoxha/mission-control/README.md

 ## Description

-The goal of this simple API is to update and display versioned changes of application informations stored into database
+The goal of this API is to provide endpoints which can be used to display versioned changes of applications stored in a dynamodb

 ## API

-The API includes three endpoints which with main functionalities: get all applications, get specifc app and versioning, update application
+The API includes several endpoints which cover the following functionalities: get all applications, get specifc app and versioning, update application

-`/get-applications`

-`/get-application/<app_name>`

-`/update-application/<app_name`
+### setup the database and fill with data

+`/create_and_fill_table`

+### Crud operations
+GET
+`/get_app/<name>` -> read a single item
+`/get_apps/` -> read all the items items in the table

+DELETE
+`/delete_app/<name>`

+UPDATE with versioning
+`/update_app/<name>`

+### metrics
 `/metrics`
-This endpoint exposes the metrics
+This endpoint exposes the metrics to monitor the staus of the api

 ## Setup
 To run the API, simply run the docker container.